persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

 > Other installation methods: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm

 ## 4 Create your React App
 Here we will use Create-React-App, you can use any other tool you want, you just need a static webpage template up and running.
 Use create-react-app to create your react application.

+ 1. First clone your repository myusername.github.io
+ 2. Create your React App

+npx create-react-app my-app
+cd my-app
+npm start

+ 3.

 First clone your repository, then cd into your repository folder, next run these commands to create your React app:
     npx create-react-app my-app
     cd my-app
     npm start